adrien-thierry/hmf-training/markdowns/en/file_upload_en.md

 * Generate a random name for the uploaded file and save the name in a database.
 * Do not allow to see the index of the upload directory.
 * Assign the correct permissions to the directory.
-* Check the mime-type with getimagesize () and file extens
+* Check the mime-type with getimagesize () and file extents